How to build a no-code task management system on WordPress

 After selecting a View type, we can start configuring our View by adding widgets and fields to the Multiple Entries page.
 The Multiple Entries page is where all the tasks will be displayed.

-We can add fields to the “Entries Fields” section by clicking on the “Add Field” button and selecting the field we want to display.
+We can add fields to the “Entries Fields” section by clicking on the “Add Field” button and selecting the fields we want to display.
 For this example, we’ll add the “Task”, “Status”, “Priority”, “Due Date”, and “Notes” fields.
 Each of these fields will be a column in our table.

 Fields added to the GravityView View editor